 The second way is to use a blue Sharpie marker or paint pen to draw and fill in designs on white ornaments, and of course the last alternative to making blue and white ornaments is to use acrylic paint like in this tutorial.

-SEE THE ORNAMENT DESIGNS I USED AT Ballard Designs
+SEE THE ORNAMENT DESIGNS BELOW THAT I USED AT BALLARD DESIGNS. (no affiliation)

 HOW TO HAND PAINT CHINOISERIE ORNAMENTS